Jimmy Choo (fashion house)

 Jimmy Choo is a British luxury fashion house specialising in shoes, handbags, accessories and fragrances.
 The company, J. Choo Limited, was founded in 1996 by Malaysian Chinese couture shoe designer Jimmy Choo and British Vogue accessories editor Tamara Mellon.
 The brand claims to have been a favourite of Diana, Princess of Wales.
-The company was listed on the London Stock Exchange until it was acquired in November 2017 by Michael Kors Holdings, now Capri Holdings.
+The company was listed on the London Stock Exchange until it was acquired in November 2017 by Capri Holdings.